Why do many Innkeepers Fear and

 to your customers based on their past visits.
 Just think of the room you could

-free up in your attic.
+free up in your attic not having

 to keep all your data, you cannot efficiently utilize much of it.
 A computer gives you vastly more control over your